Event-Based Visual Teach-and-Repeat via Fast Fourier-Domain Cross-Correlation: Methodology

 \subsection{Teach Phase}

 During the teach phase, the mobile robot is teleoperated along the intended operational path.
 An event frame $\mathbf{I}_k$ and its corresponding odometry pose $\mathbf{T}^W_k \in SE(2)$, expressed in the world frame $W$, are recorded at the $k^{\text{th}}$ location whenever the robot travels a distance $\Delta d$ or undergoes an angular displacement $\Delta \alpha$.
-Following \cite{dall2021fast,nourizadeh2024teach}, we construct a topometric map in the form of an ordered list $\mathbf{M}$ of cardinality $K$:
+Following Dall'Osto et al. \cite{dall2021fast}, we construct a topometric map in the form of an ordered list $\mathbf{M}$: